ickb/proposal/README.md

 This witnesses malleability doesn't affect the current iCKB use-cases as no data that can be freely tampered is ever stored into witnesses.

+### Confusion Attack on Limit Order

+Due to the architectural design of Nervos L1, output locks are not executed during the transaction validation process.
+Consequently, an attacker may create a limit order that shares the same master cell as an already existing limit order.
+This situation may lead to confusion to the front-end code regarding the identification of the correct limit order.
+Users must exercise particular caution when melting their limit order and master cell, as selecting the incorrect limit order could result in the permanent locking of the funds associated with their original limit order.
+More details in the [dedicated GitHub issue](https://github.com/ickb/proposal/issues/19).

+**Rule of thumb**: if two limit orders of any UDT share the same implicit Master Outpoint, the front-end must track every preceding transaction in the chain of limit order partial matches until is found the original transaction that also contains as outputs both limit order and master cell.

 ## Non-Upgradable Deployment

 From the start iCKB has been built in the open as a public good.
-As such iCKB scripts are deployed in a non-upgradable way.
+As such iCKB scripts have been deployed in a non-upgradable way.
 The reason is the following: let's assume iCKB was deployed by type, then whoever controls the lock is hypothetically able to update the binary and steal all the funds.
 This is not acceptable for a public good such iCKB.

 Since no entity owns the deployed scripts, the scripts are deployed with a `secp256k1_blake160` zero lock, an unlockable lock.